 It has a dedicated dispute management department.
 The staff can work in English, Arabic and French.

 Has it been affected by the turbulence in Egyptian politics in the past few years?

 The centre would say not, and the numbers seem to back this up: CRCICA registered 150 new cases over the Morsi years, many of which were entirely international.
-Since the new government took over the pace hasn’t slowed, with 54 new cases in 2015 alone.
+Since the new government took over the pace hasn’t slowed.

 What’s it working on now?